JHU-Winslow-Lab/EAD-paper-code/README.md

 The randomly generated parameter sets from [F0_generate_samples.m](./Sampling%20files/F0_generate_samples.m) and [F2_generate_Transdata.m](./Sampling%20files/F2_generate_Transdata.m) will be merged into [Random_sample.txt](./ModifiedWalkerModel/output/Random_samples.txt), where first 100 rows are general train samples, 101-200 rows are training samples in transition domain, 201-300 rows are test samples.

 To run the myocyte model in [ModifiedWalkerModel folder](./ModifiedWalkerModel),
-1. you need to modify the file name of main_general_train.cc /main_trans_train.cc /main_general_test.cc to main.cc.
+1. Modify the filename of main_general_train.cc /main_trans_train.cc /main_general_test.cc to main.cc.
-2. Compile and run code (in the Northeastern Cluster):
+2. Compile and run code (in the Discovery Cluster):
 ```bash
 # Compile the code
 module load gcc